daniel149afonso/daniel149afonso/README.md

-## Hi, I'm Daniel a student at 42 Lausanne👋
+## Hi, I'm Daniel a student at 42 Lausanne, Switzerland👋
 ### 🌱 I’m currently learning React and working on Minishell
 ## 🌍Languages:
  English 🇬🇧, French 🇫🇷